 This page, and these examples, are a ‘work in progress’ with a collection of GitHub examples that I’ve put together for teaching web development with Flask and Django.
 The examples are similar, so that it’s possible to see where the different libraries offer alternatives.
 All of these use Sqlite3 as the database to keep them simple.
 Sometimes it’s useful to connect to the SQLite3 database to see the content.

-I’ve only used these once so far, so they still need some revision to make them more complete.
+I’ve only used these a few times so far, so they still need some revision to make them more complete.
 The goal is to offer a useful starting point to see how sites are put together starting from simple and progressing to more complex ones.

 The idea for each of them is that this starter code lets students work though an example in a class session.
 Some repos also have a solution branch, which shows one possible way of completing the exercises.